|

 myself, I was informed that my services were no longer required.
 The fable had

 made me a liability.
 I was fired.
+THE END Ironically,

 though I’d worked for Surfguide